tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 oversubscription is desired).

-For example, the physical link bandwidth can be divided into fractions, each dedicated to a NRP that supports a Slice-Flow Aggregate.
+For example, the physical link bandwidth can be divided into fractions, each dedicated to an NRP that supports a Slice-Flow Aggregate.
 The topology associated with the NRP supporting a Slice-Flow Aggregate can be used by routing protocols, or by the ingress/PCE when computing Slice-Flow Aggregate aware TE paths.